skroed/genairate/README.md

 This command should install the package together with the genairate entry point.
 This configuration should work on MacOS.
 ## openAI and HF Tokens
-Make sure that you have a token for OpenAI registered under OPENAI_API_KEY.
-For using Llama models via huggingface a PRO membership is necessary.
+Make sure that you have a token for OpenAI registered under `OPENAI_API_KEY`.
+For using `Llama` models via huggingface a PRO membership is necessary.
 ## how to use
 In order to use `genairate` to produce your own generative AI radio station 3 steps are needed:
 1. Use the `get-songs` entrypoint to create a number of songs.
 This means creating a semantic descriptions for the songs and not the audio itself, which will be done in step 3.
 For some ideas check the configurations, for instance `configs/electronic_music`.
 A typical command would look like: